pantrypoints/sp/content/en/material/newton.md

-## Descarts' System Explains Dark Matter AND Dark Energy
+## Descartes' System Explains Dark Matter AND Dark Energy

 To put icing on the gravity-cake, the DESI telescopes, meant to measure dark energy, see that speed of the universe's expansion measured through red-shift varies depending on which galaxy-cluster you look.